 Dear parents and students;

-As I indicated in my last letter, we are planning to put together a more interactive programme, with some audio/video learning over the coming weeks.
+On-line learning: – The Department of Education has indicated that whilst we are providing opportunities for some Year 10 pupils to have face to face contact with their teachers, there is a clear expectation that remote education will continue to be the predominant form of education delivery for this year group in line with all other year groups.
+In previous letters, I indicated that we are putting together a more interactive programme, with audio/video learning.
+This is already happening in many lessons and will increase as the term progresses.
 This certainly does not replace the core provision which is the work which has been put onto the Google Classroom and it is an expectation that all pupils access and complete this work.
 As is always the case with new initiatives, this will develop and improve over time.

-I again wish to offer our support to parents who are finding circumstances difficult given that many vital services are closed.
+Parent support – please do get in touch if you are finding circumstances difficult given that many vital services are closed.
 You can be assured of our discretion and support.
 I have retained the information below from last week’s letter about opening times for the school office, and the Food Delivery service.
 Please email the school directly, including information about who you wish to speak to.

-Food Deliveries – During these times if you find you are in Food Poverty please contact the Community Office via email.
-Community@romsey.hants.sch.uk
+Food Deliveries – During these times if you find you are in need please contact the Community Office via email.
+Community@romsey.hants.sch.uk We understand that circumstances can change rapidly and we do wish to support all of our community whether you live in Romsey or further afield.